-- a) For some services, only uplink frequencies are included. - (b) The carrier shall be modulated using a 50% duty cycle square wave signal. - c) As an alternative to FM modulation, 50% pulse modulation can be used at 18 Hz because, although it does not represent the real modulation, it would be the worst case.
+For some services, only uplink frequencies are included.

+The carrier shall be modulated using a 50 duty cycle square wave signal b) c)

+As an alternative to FM modulation, 50% pulse modulation at 18 Hz can be used because, although it does not represent the actual modulation, it would be the worst case.